 Impairment of long-lived assets - The School reviews its long-lived assets and certain identifiable intangibles for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future net undiscounted cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-Assets held for sale are reported at the lower of the carrying amount or the fair value less costs to sell.
-Based on an evaluation of existing long-lived and intangible assets, the School determined that no impairments occurred for the year ended December 31, 2022.
+Based on an evaluation of existing long-lived and intangible assets, the School determined that no impairments occurred for the years ended December 31, 2023 and 2022.